Who Killed Leila Adele Welsh?

 In Kansas City, the Supreme Court hands down its judgment to Thomas J. Pendergast and his “associates.”
 Pendergast was described as a political “boss” with dictatorial powers.
 Other cities have also had their experiences with such “bosses,” but a massive clean up process in Kansas City had been undertaken from top to the bottom of its corruption.

 On positive news, the Jacob L. Loose Memorial Park was presented with a bronze statue by Mrs. Loose in honor of her late husband.
 The main entrance to this beautiful park is located at 51st Street and Wornall Road in Kansas City and continues to be a place of beauty to visit.

 In March 1941, less than 15 minutes away from Loose Park, stands a house on Rockhill Road in which a killer viciously took the life of young Leila Adele Welsh.
 Everyone who read the newspapers learned of this horrendous crime across the country.

 The Black Dahlia In Hollywood Forum

-The first incident of learning there were discussions about Leila Adele's murder on the internet was through a search for "Welsh."
-On The Black Dahlia in Hollywood Forum, viewers will learn that "Dorothy" Welsh is really "Leila" Welsh.
-There was mention of "Claude" which was also a name that Leila's brother, George W. Welsh, Jr., had been referenced in other articles.
+My first learning there were discussions about Leila's murder on the internet was through a search for "Welsh" which was discovered on The Black Dahlia in Hollywood Forum.
+Here, viewers will learn that "Dorothy" Welsh is really "Leila" Welsh.
+There was also mention of "Claude" which was also a name that Leila's brother, George W. Welsh, Jr., had been referenced in other articles.
 Her brother is an important figure because he was accused, arrested and acquitted of her murder.

 The interest and intrigue in the forum rested details of similarities of the murders of Leila Adele Welsh (Fig. 1) and Elizabeth Short.
 Newspapers across the country had covered both these murders that occurred six years apart.
 Allegedly, a Claude Welsh was in California at the time Short was murdered, but it was unknown if he and Short had ever met.